Fireandplants/plant_gbif/README.md

 ```

 ```
-Total records scanned = 323,717,877
+Total records scanned = 323717877
+Total matches found   = 189072622
 ```

 The result is saved as a large tab-separated file, current version is `myco-gbif-occurrences_extracted_.csv`.
-This is our full species occurrence data, but it WILL have records with untrustworthy coordinates and therefore needs further cleaning.
+This is our full species occurrence data, but it WILL have records with untrustworthy coordinates, it will include opbservations from horticultural plants (eg NY City Parks!) and therefore needs further cleaning.
+This file uncompressed is 46 GB and its MD5sum is bc5a6584d47670f45c2e927db4a960d4.
+I then compressed that file using xz compression to about 3 GB to send to Dan McGlinn.

-#### 5. Data cleaning ####
+#### 5. Data cleaning ##bu##

 This file goes to Dan McGlinn for further cleaning.

 [TODO] add cleaning steps.
+Need to update to current methods

 [GBIF]: http://www.gbif.org/